 The Track-HD battery was composed of a mixed pro/anti-saccade battery that tested both the oculomotor functions of the individual as well as their cognitive abililties.
 While this battery produced highly significant cross-sectional differences between sub-groups, each group had a high degree of internal variation (due possibly to increased cognitive demands) which precluded the detection of longitudinal changes.
 When analysed separately, the antisaccades in the Track-HD battery correlated very well with striatal volume loss, pre-frontal fibre track integrity, and cortical thickness.
-Hence for Track-ON HD we proposed to run a pure antisaccade battery to focus solely on the oculomotor deficits in premanifest HD gene carriers and further the investigations into the functional consequences of neuronal loss.
+Hence for Track-HD a pure antisaccade battery was run to focus solely on the oculomotor deficits in premanifest HD gene carriers and further the investigations into the functional consequences of neuronal loss.
+The new antisaccade test was included at Visits 5 and 6 to provide 12-months of longitudinal data for analysis before any further testing.

-5.5.10.4.
+5.5.11.4.
 Overview and rationale for selection of eye tracking hardware